-The GS-2154 standard does not provide criteria to determine grade level; the standard instructs the classifier to use other standards providing grade level criteria for similar kinds of one-grade interval work.
-In its decision of April 15, 1997, the CPMS used the grade level criteria in Part II of the standard for the Meteorological Technician Series, GS-1341.
-(Part II covers positions at or above the GS-4 level.)
-The GS-1341 series covers work that requires practical and technical knowledge and that is performed to collect and disseminate meteorological information.
+The GS-2154 standard does not provide criteria to determine grade level.
+The standard instructs the classifier to use other standards providing grade level criteria for similar kinds of one-grade interval work.
+The GS-1341 Meteorological Technician Series covers work that requires practical and technical knowledge and that is performed to collect and disseminate meteorological information.
 The work performed by the appellant is similar to that described in the GS-1341 series in that both involve the collection and dissemination of information based on practical and technical knowledge.
 We find that Part II of the GS-1341 standard provides reasonable criteria to determine the grade level of the appellant's position.